Datasets best practices¶

 There is no limit to the size of any individual file stored in a Domino Dataset.

-Domino Datasets are directly attached to executions as networked filesystems, removing the need to transfer their contents when executions start or complete.
+Domino Datasets are attached to executors as networked filesystems, removing the need to transfer their contents to the executor when starting a Run or Workspace.

 If you use the Domino CLI to work with projects to your local machine, you may find that storing large data files slows down your download and sync operations, and fills up a lot of your local disk storage.
 You can prevent this by storing data in a Domino Dataset, and reserving your project files for the scripts and documents you want to work with locally.